Nonparametric Variable Screening with Optimal Decision Stumps: Setup and algorithm

-where the sum extends over all non-terminal nodes $ \bt $, $ N(\bt) $ is the number of sample points in $ \bt $, $ \hat{\jmath}({\bt}) $ is the variable split in node $ \bt $, and $ \widehat\Delta(X_j, Y; \bt) $ is the largest reduction in impurity for samples in $ \bt $.
-Because $ N(\bt) = n $ at the root node, notice that MDI is in general always larger than SDI, though the two quantities coincide when $ T $ is a single-level CART decision tree along a specific variable $ X_j $.
-In that sense, our setting is perhaps most akin to gradient tree boosting in which each base learner is a shallow tree.
+where the sum extends over all non-terminal nodes $ \bt $ in which $X_j $ was split, $ N(\bt) $ is the number of sample points in $ \bt $, and $ \widehat\Delta(X_j, Y | \bX \in \bt) $ is the largest reduction in impurity for samples in $ \bt $.
+Note that if $ T $ is a decision stump with split along $ X_j $, then \eqref{mdi} equals $ \widehat\Delta(X_j, Y) $, the largest reduction in impurity at the root node.
+Because a split at the root node captures the main effects of the model, $ \widehat\Delta(X_j, Y) $ can be seen as a first order approximation of \eqref{mdi} in which higher order interaction effects are ignored.